Victor Hugo Green: Publishing and travel career

 The Green Book publications (1936–1966): In 1936, Green published the first iteration of The Negro Motorist Green Book (1936).
 These editions were a publication series for the intended purpose of helping African American roadtrippers travel across America safely.
 The guidebook featured thousands of businesses, either black-owned or that catered to African Americans during the Jim Crow era.
-The Guide also allowed African American travelers to safely venture through discriminatory and segregated areas of the United States by avoiding potential harassment and violence from racist business owners.
-Thereby, enabling The Negro Motorist Green Book to become a tool for African Americans to subvert white supremacy.
+The Guide also allowed African American travelers to safely venture through discriminatory and segregated areas of the United States by avoiding potential harassment and violence from racist business owners.; thereby, enabling The Negro Motorist Green Book to become a tool for African Americans to subvert white supremacy.
 The many editions of the Green Book established a general roadmap that shows distinct black geographies across America–those of which were generally unknown to white institutions.

-As African Americans began to own automobiles and participate in developing American car culture, they were restricted by racial segregation in the United States.
-State laws in the South required separate facilities for African Americans and many motels and restaurants in northern states also excluded them.
-"For the Negro traveler, whether on business or pleasure, there was always trouble finding suitable accommodation in hotels and guest houses where he would be welcomed."
+Black Americans began to join in the popular activity of travel by car.
+During these years, they were restricted to segregated accommodations by state laws in the South, and often discriminated against in other areas of the United States.

 In 1936, Green "thought of doing something about this.
 He thought of a listing, as comprehensive as possible, of all first-class hotels throughout the United States that catered to Negroes."
 He collected information on hotels, restaurants and gas stations that served African Americans for his first edition of The Negro Motorist Green Book.
 Since some towns did not have any hotels or motels that would accept African American guests, he listed "tourist homes," where owners would rent rooms to travelers.
 His first edition had data for facilities only in the New York metropolitan area.
 In his introduction, Green wrote: